Grove City Psychological Services

 Please Contact Us for specific counselor availability if you decide to schedule an appointment.

-Jim Broyles, Ph.D.
+Jim Broyles, Ph.D. *Currently NOT accepting new patients.

 Jim has been a psychologist in private practice since 1990.
 Dr. Broyles received his doctorate from The Ohio State University and is the President of the Ohio Psychological Association.